-Under the Tweed LEP 2014 zoning of lot 2 DP1010771 is RU2 Rural Landscape.
-Lot 1 DP1127741 is part zoned RU2 and part deferred from the LEP 2014.
-This part of the lot and land to the north and east is zoned 7(a) Environmental Protection (Wetlands & Littoral Rainforests) and 1(a) Agricultural Protection under the Tweed LEP 2000.
+As provided under Part 4 (Mapping) of this planning proposal, the Tweed LEP 2014 zoning of Lot 2 DP 1010771 is RU2 Rural Landscape.
+Lot 1 DP 1127741 is partially zoned RU2 with the remainder deferred from the LEP 2014.
+This part of the lot, as well as land to the north and east is zoned 7(a) Environmental Protection (Wetlands & Littoral Rainforests) and 1(a) Rural under the Tweed LEP 2000.
 Land deferred from the LEP 2014 is subject to the Department of Planning and Environment (DPE) review of Environmental Zones in the Far North Coast.

-Land to the south of the site is zoned IN1 General Industrial under the LEP 2014.
+Land to the south of the site is zoned IN1 General Industrial.